Eveything you need to know about sending and receving Interac e-Transfers and how to deal with errors if you make a mistake.

 Loans Canada: The Country's Best Loan Comparison Platform

 A great idea and a well thought-out business plan are two invaluable and essential things that all business owners need to have, but unfortunately one great idea won’t guarantee you the money you need to get your company started or improve an already established one.

 The belief that an idea (and a business plan) will generate the financing you need as a business owner is unfortunately a myth.
-Almost all financing options that are available to you will require an idea and business plan but you won’t be approved for a loan based solely on your idea or ability to create a great business plan.
+Almost all business financing options that are available to you will require an idea and business plan.
+However, you won’t be approved for a business loan based solely on your idea or ability to create a great business plan.